Privacy Policy

 What we store

 Your mail.
-Messages you receive and send are stored on our mail server so that you can read them — that is the product.
+Messages you receive and send are stored on our mail server so that you can read them.
+That is the product.
 They stay until you delete them or close your account.

 Cookies.
 One session cookie that keeps you signed in.
 No analytics trackers, no advertising cookies, no third-party scripts on any page.